zerrouki95samir/implisense-scrapy/README.md

 ## Output
 The spider stores the extracted URLs in a SQLite database file named implisense.db.
 This file is created in the same directory as the spider.
 You can use any SQLite database viewer to check the extracted data.

+## Author
+This project was developed by Zerrouki Samir.
+For any queries or assistance, feel free to contact me at samir.etude.zerrouki@gmail.com.